 Graceful Node Down

-With client operations, there are many operations that are performed in the background of cluster cache.
-When any server node in cluster cache is stopped, all those background operations are lost which results in data loss.
+With client operations, many operations that are performed in the background of cluster cache.
+When any server node in the cluster cache is stopped, all those background operations are lost which results in data loss.
 To avoid operation loss, you should always gracefully down any node.
-Server nodes are not stopped until all background operations are completed or graceful down time out is elapsed.
+Server nodes are not stopped until all background operations are completed or graceful downtime has elapsed.

 Use these tags to configure shutdown timeouts:

-CacheServer.GracefullShutdownTimeout:Total timeout of graceful shutdown.
-Default is 180 seconds.
+CacheServer.GracefullShutdownTimeout:Total timeout of a graceful shutdown.
+The default is 180 seconds.

 CacheServer.BlockingActivityTimeout:Timeout of wait for operations completion which is started before blocking activity.The default is 3 seconds.